B2C concepts and copywriting

 The thinking: For this featured campaign, research showed that visitors nearly always had one ‘star-struck’ moment.
 I built on this to create The Madame Tussauds Moment, using different popular waxwork figures to bring these moments to life.

-The output: Whether it hits when they twerk with Lady Gaga, hug Captain America, or hold hands with a Royal, no visitor would ever forget their special moment.
+The outcome: Whether it hits when they twerk with Lady Gaga, hug Captain America, or hold hands with a Royal, no visitor would ever forget their special moment.
 By defining a range of moments, accompanied by images showing visitors cuddling and interacting with their heroes, we showed that Madame Tussauds was an unforgettable experience for everyone.

 GreatTicketInSituBarclays_2500px6.jpg